Your Estate Planning Checklist: How To Create a Financially Sound Estate Plan

 A durable power of attorney, or healthcare power of attorney, lets you name someone to make medical decisions and adjustments to your end-of-life care plan for you if you’re unable to make them yourself.
 Depending on the state you live in, there might be limitations on who you can designate as your healthcare agent.
 You might not be allowed to appoint your doctor, for example.

-As you figure out your power of attorney and durable power of attorney, consider consulting an elder law attorney who can help you figure out details how to fund a nursing home or what to do if you’ve outlived your retirement funds.
+As you figure out your power of attorney and durable power of attorney, consider consulting an elder law attorney who can help you figure out details on how to fund a nursing home or what to do if you’ve outlived your retirement funds.
 Such an attorney can help you navigate elder law, which is specifically designed to address the needs of senior citizens.

 3. Draft a Living Will